MY NEW WEBSITE HOSTING PLATFORM WITH SITEGROUND

 GoDaddy Gone Bye Bye

-A New Hosting Platform Maybe?
+Does This Mean A New Hosting Platform Is Needed?

 SiteGround In My Sites?

-I immediately got back onto the TrustPilot reviews site and pulled up another online hosting platform that I had seen as a top 5 recommendation on several site-review websites.
+I immediately got back onto the TrustPilot reviews site and pulled up another online hosting platform that I had seen listed as a top 5 recommendation on several other site-review websites.
 The name was SiteGround.